luke2014026/Attendance-Record-System/README.md

 # Attendance-Record-System
-A Attendance monitoring website for Goverment Schools.Made using HTML,CSS and JAVASCRIPT.
+A Attendance monitoring website for Goverment Schools.Made using HTML,HACK,PHP,CSS and JAVASCRIPT.